Today, I want to share something critical to survival…

 Instead, tell a family member or a close friend.

-Tell them when you’re leaving, exactly where you’re going, and when you expect to be back.
+Tell them when you’re leaving, where you’re going, and when you expect to return.

 And resist the urge to deviate from your plan once shared.